In Defense of Machines

 A possible disaster had been averted.
 Ray was always very proud of his work on the X-15, as well as other aviation engineering projects he worked on, like the F-86 Sabrejet.

 But he was most passionate about computers, and he passed on that interest to me as a kid.
-We were early adopters (rather surprisingly) or home PCs, possessing one that ran MS-DOS back in the early 90s and connecting to the internet by the mid-90s, when it was only just barely spreading through American culture.
+We were early adopters (rather surprisingly) of home PCs, possessing one that ran MS-DOS back in the early 90s and connecting to the internet by the mid-90s, when it was only just barely spreading through American culture.
 I used it primarily to research praying mantises.
 In the early 2000s, Ray showed me how to build a PC at home with the assembled parts (drawn from his favorite store, Fry’s Electronics).
 I could then run Halo: Combat Evolved at the highest possible settings.

 I think much of my interest in technology, machinery, and its relation to religion, can be sourced in this sort of duality and divergent family experience.
 But from my grandfather I have been bequeathed an interest in technology that also gave rise to my own personal fascination with video games and science fiction.